clairessmileyworld/summer2021/README.md

-# Claire's python project in summer 2021
+# Claire's python projects in summer 2021